Jalgaon City Municipal Corporation

-The Jalgaon Municipal Corporation is the administrative body of the city of Jalgaon in the Indian state of Maharashtra.
+Jalgaon City Municipal Corporation (JCMC) is the local Urban administrative body of the Jalgaon city in the Indian state of Maharashtra.
+It is situated in North Maharashtra administrative–geographical region of the state.

-The Municipal Corporation is composed of democratically elected members and currently headed by Mayor Jayshree Mahajan of Shiv Sena.
+Jalgaon municipality was established in the year 1864.
+The Municipal corporation is composed of democratically elected members and currently headed by Mayor Jayshree Mahajan of Shiv Sena.
 It administers the city's infrastructure and public services.
-Jalgaon Municipal Corporation (founded March 21, 2003) serves an area of 68.78 km2 and provides civil services and facilities for approximately 460,000 people.
-Jalgaon Municipal Corporation has been formed with functions to improve the infrastructure of town.
+JMC was founded on 21 March 2003.
+It serves an area of 68.78 km2 and provides civil services and facilities for approximately 460,000 people.